Complex, yet emotive, the DeWitt Academia Out of Time watch embodies the DeWitt Manufacture’s commitment to the pursuit of watchmaking excellence.

 By creating this compelling contrast between the seemingly unstoppable march of time passing freely without control and the orderly quartz-like partition of the minutes in 60 orderly increments, DeWitt have created a truly unique feature.
 This is a timepiece which celebrates the company’s technical prowess, while offering the wearer a thought-provoking, poetic view of the passage of time itself.

 This remarkable timepiece carries a 42.5mm 18-carat rose gold case with black rubber inserts on the case middle representing DeWitt’s “Imperial Columns”.
 The watch is powered by the DeWitt DW5051 calibre, comprising of 217 components.
-It wears on a chocolate coloured alligator leather strap with triple-folding 18-carat rose gold cover signed with the brand’s distinctive “W”.
+It wears on a black alligator leather strap with triple-folding 18-carat rose gold cover signed with the brand’s distinctive “W”.